cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 "ElectricCarCharger" : 1}
 ```

-David uses following style to color nodes in `Graph Explorer`:
+David uses the following style to color nodes in `Graph Explorer`:

 ```JSON